Swasth-Apps/swasth.co/src/pages/blog/does-dbt-work-for-depression.md

 ### 1. Continuously Sad

 Something other than having an awful day, sadness is unavoidable—you can't shake it off as you feel you are trapped.
 Depression likewise causes grouchiness, peevishness, and episodes of outrage.
-You may typically lose enthusiasm for companions, family, pastimes, and exercises you once preferred.BTskills for depression will show you how to perceive and recognize your trouble and effectively attempt to substitute bitterness with more certain feelings.
+You may typically lose enthusiasm for companions, family, pastimes, and exercises you once preferred.
+DBT skills for depression will show you how to perceive and recognize your trouble and effectively attempt to substitute bitterness with more certain feelings.

 For instance, Mindfulness skills instruct individuals to be nonjudgmental of their feelings, and not beat themselves up when they end up feeling disturbed, forlorn, or negative.
 Consistently during your DBT treatment, you can track and rate your Depression on a scale of 1-10 or 1-100 through Daily Diary Cards.